na-na-hi/renget/archive/CharacterProvider.md

 ⠀
 - - -
 ######
--> Now I have a [boosty](https://boosty.to/xmlk) page.
-You can support me there and soon I will add polls regarding preferable prompts and other stuff. <-
+-> Now I have a [boosty page](https://boosty.to/xmlk).
+You can support me there and [vote for a Claude prompt version](https://boosty.to/xmlk/posts/13701266-40f2-4b25-8d35-33d7c4bbeb62?share=post_link) you use! <-
 ######
 - - -
-###ReadMe
+##ReadMe
+!!! danger
+	**PESONA DESCRIPTION VANISHED AFTER UPDATING TO ST 10+ VERSION?**
+	If you are using my DOWNLOADABLE PRESETS: V10, V10.1, V11, V12 for Claude and GPT-AP-2, GPT-AP-2.2 for GPT,  on SillyTavern 10+ versions, your persona description won't work correctly.
+You'll have to manually create and add a new prompt for your persona in prompt manager, or use [this fix](https://rentry.co/CharacterProvider#persona-fix-after-update-to-st-10) manually editing the code both for preset and prompt jsons.
+Versions above V12 and GPT-AP-2.2 won't have this problem.

 ######1.
 BEFORE WE DIVE IN ANY FURTHER PLEASE READ THIS DISCLAIMER:
 • I do not encourage/propagate any illegal/questionable/harmful/unethical activities or hate towards any ethnic groups/nationalities/minorities etc. All prompts and "jailbreaks" are intended for entertaining purposes ONLY.
 • If you want to get access to a certain LLM so you can chat with bots, get access legally.
 When violating the **Terms of use** keep in mind that access can be taken from you by the key provider [Anthropic/OpenAI].